tsatria03/CookyCraze/docks/readme.txt

 Game features

 Baking and selling cookies.
-Bake cookies and sell them to earn coins.
+Bake cookies and sell them to earn money.
 The more you bake, the higher your rank, and the more you earn.

 You can bake manually by pressing the bake button, or let auto-baking handle it passively.
 Every cookie baked counts toward your rank progress.
-Your earnings per bake scale with your rank, so the further you progress, the faster coins accumulate.
+Your earnings per bake scale with your rank, so the further you progress, the faster money accumulates.

-To sell cookies and earn coins, enter the cooky store and choose the sell option.
+To sell cookies and earn money, enter the cooky store and choose the sell option.
 You will be prompted to type how many cookies you want to sell, with the maximum amount already filled in.
 Press enter to sell everything you have, or type a smaller number to sell only part of your supply.
 Each cookie sells for a fixed rate, so the more you bake before selling, the larger your payout.